michaelgrosner/tribeca/README.md

 ![Web UI Preview](https://raw.githubusercontent.com/ctubio/tribeca/master/docs/web_ui_preview.png)

 Runs on the latest node.js (v5 or greater).
 Persistence is acheived using mongodb.
-Installation is recommended via Docker, but manual installation is also supported.
+Installation via Docker is supported, but manual installation in a dedicated fresh unix-like instance is recommended.

 ### Docker Installation